Kugelbrecher/IP-Proxy-Pool/README.md

 This project introduces a simple proxy pool designed to facilitate web scraping.
 It offers asynchronous proxy IP acquisition, verification, and storage capabilities.
 Additionally, it provides a web service interface for obtaining proxy IPs, ensuring a reliable and continuous supply of functional proxies.

+**Warning:**
+It is risky to use free proxies for web scraping tasks, as they may be unreliable or even malicious:
+- the user behavior may be monitored and recorded, the cookies may be stolen
+- the data you scrape may be tampered with, or you may be redirected to a phishing site

 ## Project Design